 CatRescue 901 is a small team of volunteers who are dedicated to helping cats in need in pounds and the community.
 We do not receive any funding and are only able to continue our vital rescue work thanks to the generosity of the community.
 Donations over $2 are tax deductible.
 Thank you for your support.

-Through the support of our generous sponsors and donors, plus our wonderful participating vets, we are able to issue subsidised desexing certificates as our funds allow.
+Through the support of our generous sponsors and donors, plus our wonderful participating vets, we are able to issue subsidised desexing vouchers as our funds allow.
 Desexing improves the quality of life and health of cats and saves litter after litter of kittens being born to mostly a (short) life of suffering.

 In order to reduce the vets’ administration work as a result of our vouchers, the amount you are contributing will be paid direct to CatRescue 901 and then we will issue you with a no fee voucher to give to the vet.
 When we have worked out how much you are contributing, we will send you the link where you pay.
 Once paid, we will request that Natalie does the voucher/s and emails same to you.
 Please allow up to a week for this to happen as Natalie works full time.
 If you have not heard from us within a week, please do let us know and we will chase it up for you.